The “Must See” tourist visits in the Marian Route

 – St. Esteve church, with a Romanesque origin, but modified later on

 – St. Climent de Pal church (La Massana)

 – St. Cerni de Nagol church (Sant Juliá)

-– St. Miquel d’Engolasters church (in escaldes-Engordany) with a Romanesque altar piece that is worth a visit
+– St. Miquel d’Engolasters church (in Escaldes-Engordany) with a Romanesque altar piece that is worth a visit

 The Country of the Pyrenees

 Nature is another one of the great emblems of this country.
 Andorra is the ‘Country of the Pyrenees’, it is nature at its best, in pure state.
 Landscapes formed by mountains, rivers, lakes, forests, springs, meadows… are usually found all over the place.
-Knowing that these elements are present, it is easy to presume the spectacularity and splendor of these lands.
+Knowing that these elements are present, it is easy to presume the spectacularity and splendour of these lands.

 Andorra has more than 70 lakes and more than 80 peaks that overpass the 2,000 meters of height.
 Lakes are very important elements of the principality landscaping wealth.
 This allows the visitor the enjoyment of wonderful landscapes.
 Due to this, the beauty enhanced by these mountain Lakes becomes an attractive not easy to be found in other places.